brisbang/doomrl/README.md

 4. Open up the Run\Run Parameters screen.
 Correct the working directory to point to your bin folder.
 Also note the Command Line Parameters, which might change the application's behaviour
 5. Run
 6. To build the packages, open a command prompt at the drl root folder and run "lua5.1 makefile.lua all".
 There are also options for lq and hq if you want to change the asset quality.

-Improvement notes
-* Lazarus may not be needed (in favour of just fpc from https://www.freepascal.org/download.html)

 ## Author's notes
 All code is (C) 2003-2024 Kornel Kisielewicz